List of Naruto characters: Iruka Umino

 Iruka Umino (うみの イルカ, Umino Iruka) is a Konohagakure chunin and instructor at the Ninja Academy, a school for prospective ninja.
 Masashi Kishimoto's initial design of Iruka featured "evil" eyes and sharper cheekbones, but this was abandoned in favor of a more relaxed appearance.
-When Iruka was a child, his parents were killed by kurama, the Nine-Tailed fox which was later sealed into Naruto Uzumaki.
+When Iruka was a child, his parents were killed by Kurama, the Nine-Tailed Fox which was later sealed with the Yang part into Naruto Uzumaki and the Yin part into Minato Namikaze.
 At the start of the series, he often found it awkward around Naruto, but after Naruto was targeted for death by Iruka's friend Mizuki, Iruka became the first person who acknowledged Naruto, and they ultimately saved each other against Mizuki.
 The Third Hokage chose Iruka as Naruto's sensei on purpose because of their similar backgrounds.
 Naruto thinks of Iruka as a father-figure because of the fight against Mizuki, and Iruka, in turn, has immense faith in Naruto's potential to be a great ninja.
 During the Fourth Great Ninja War, Iruka is dispatched by the Allied Shinobi Forces to stop Naruto from leaving the island where he and Killer Bee are being kept safe.
 However, upon finding out that he was deceived, Naruto abandons Iruka, but Iruka slips Naruto a good luck note into his headband, restoring their mutual faith.
 In the final episode of Naruto: Shippuden, Naruto asks Iruka to stand in as his father for his wedding.
 In Boruto: Naruto Next Generations He has become the headmaster of the Leaf Village Ninja Academy.
 In the Japanese anime, his voice actor is Toshihiko Seki, and his English voice actor is Quinton Flynn in the Naruto and Naruto Shippuden series and Kyle McCarley at the end of the Naruto Shippuden series and Boruto: Naruto Next Generations.